densitydesign/placplac/README.md

   - EMAIL_USE_SSL: Whether to use an implicit TLS (secure) connection when talking to the SMTP server.
 In most email documentation this type of TLS connection is referred to as SSL.
 It is generally used on port 465.
 If you are experiencing problems, set the explicit TLS setting EMAIL_USE_TLS.
   - PLATFORM_NAME: the platform name that will be included in the emails

-- edit the file /.env using the following indications:
+- create the file /.env (see the /.env.example file) using the following indications:

   - MEDIA_FOLDER: the folder where the media files will be saved
   - DB_FOLDER: the folder where the db will save all the data